KingReGailya/mikua-template-example/README.md

 Making a template

-    Tamplates are easyer then plugins as they mainly invole command arugment fist to understand list compile order that way you know where to put your code.
+    Tamplates are easyer then plugins as they mainly invole command arugment's for Yt-dlp fist to understand list compile order that way you know where to put your code.
     Whenever you compile a list it compiles in this order, kinda like a burger